-- Projects creating new forms of performing arts that combine traditional cultural expressions such as dance, drama, and music from various regions. - Filmmaking projects promoting mutual understanding and respect of the various cultural identities of team members from different target countries.
+- Projects creating new forms of performing arts that combine traditional cultural expressions such as dance, drama, and music from various regions. - Filmmaking projects of which the members of target countries cooperate each other to address common issues in Asia.

 C. Open Field